Jonathan Morgan (footballer)

-Jonathan Morgan is an English football coach and former player, who is the current manager of Sheffield United.
-He was previously manager of Leicester City and Burnley F.C.
-Women.
+Jonathan Morgan is an English football coach and former player.
+He was previously manager of Leicester City Women, Burnley Women and Sheffield United Women.
 As a player, he played in the Conference North.

 Career

+2014 to 2021: Leicester City and first allegations of misconduct

 Morgan played football in the Conference North.
 He started his coaching career with Leicester City women's reserve team, and took charge of the senior team in 2014, when they were in FA Women's Midlands Division One.
 In 2018, Morgan helped Leicester to successfully apply for entry to the semi-professional FA Women's Championship.
 In 2020, Leicester women's team were taken over by their male counterparts; Morgan retained his job after the takeover.
 As of 2020, Morgan was applying for a UEFA A Licence.

 Leicester won the 2020–21 FA Women's Championship, and were promoted to the FA Women's Super League for the 2021–22 season.
 Morgan was named the LMA Championship Manager of the Year for the 2020–21 season.
 On 25 November 2021, Morgan was sacked as Leicester manager, after the team lost their first eight matches in the WSL.
 He was replaced by Emile Heskey as interim Leicester manager, and his father and one of his sisters were also sacked by Leicester at the same time.

+Later, on 2 February 2024, The Athletic published a story detailing the allegations resulting in Morgan's sacking, which included a three-year relationship Morgan engaged in with an unnamed teenage player while both were at Leicester.
+Morgan acknowledged the findings, disputing only the player's age when he started the relationship with her, but accused Sheffield United of engaging in a "witch hunt."